alangibson/dontbeevil.rip/README.md

 If the service isn't self-sustaining by March 1st 2023, it will be shut down.
 If it is, then it will be scaled up in these wonderful ways:

-- Allow affinity groups to manage their own lists of sites to index
+- Allow affinity groups to manage their own site lists
 - Expand scope of indexed resources to all STEM subjects
-- Scale up search cluster resources
 - Run our own crawler on the most active sites
+- Add a Way Back Machine style cache

 ## Caveats